How Do I Apply for Benefits?

 - Withdrawal From School

-- Change in Hours (withdrawals or increases)
+- Change in Hours (adding or dropping)

 - Withdraw from a class only for reasons of a serious nature.
 Every student gets a one time assumption of mitigating circumstances for SIX hours.
 After withdrawing from more than six hours, your pay will be readjusted back to the beginning of the term.
 An overpayment can result.
 (Withdrawing to avoid a poor grade is not considered mitigating circumstances.)